temporalio/documentation/docs/system-tools/web-ui.md

    </details>

-   In future, multiple Oauth providers may be supported, however for now we only read the first Oauth provider under the `providers` key above.
+In the future, multiple OAuth providers may be supported, however for now we only read the first OAuth provider under the `providers` key above.

-   Common Oauth Providers and their docs:
+Common OAuth Providers and their docs:

    - Google: https://developers.google.com/identity/protocols/oauth2/openid-connect
    - Auth0: https://auth0.com/docs/protocols/configure-okta-as-oauth2-identity-provider